nicothyun/garden/content/the tales of genji.md

 5-7-7-5 syllables, Waka syllabus is part of heian court and literature, very complicated
 based on allusions. part of artistry is taking well known tropes and fitting into the character situation.

-fragment of calligraphy in tale of genji

-high ranking women wore junihutoe (12 layers of robe)

-courtships took place through exchange of poems and letters.

-visit for three nights meant married
-novel is representing social realities of the time

-genji is a son of emperor and low ranking concubine so he will never be emperor

 ---